 You may be asked to leave the lock gates open if another boat is wanting to head into the lock as you cruise out of it.
-This is OK and good canal etiquette.
+This is OK and good canal etiquette when leaving the lock.

 If there is a queue for the lock you may find that other boaters start helping you work the locks.
 This is generally done to be helpful as opposed to being impatient so just say thank you and go with it!